-Building on the e-learning Introduction to Mentoring programme, the Society for Education and Training (SET) is launching a mentoring service to provide support and encouragement to members facing work or career decisions, opportunities or dilemmas.
+Building on the e-learning Introduction to Mentoring programme, the Society for Education and Training (SET) offers a mentoring service to provide support and encouragement to members facing work or career decisions, opportunities or dilemmas.

 There is much evidence to show that a good mentor can make a positive difference to anyone working on their professional development.
 At the same time, the opportunity provides a mutually beneficial experience for mentors to enhance their skills in supporting and developing others, and provide new perspectives on their own practice.